pondelbartosz/Analysis_of_the_course_of_the_Coronavirus_pandemic/README.md

 ## Files
 - 'Analysis_of_the_course_of_the_Coronavirus_pandemic.ipynb' - Python notebook with the analysis
 - 'coronavirus_data.csv' - source file with data used in the project
+- 'Dashboard_1.PNG' - screenshot of Dashboard 1 in a format visible in the preview
+- 'Dashboard_2.PNG' - screenshot of Dashboard 2 in a format visible in the preview
+- 'Dashboard_3.PNG' - screenshot of Dashboard 3 in a format visible in the preview

 ## Technologies